Quantum mechanics provides the physical basis of teleological evolutions: Introduction

-Until now, this advanced knowledge rule was, so to speak, an empirical rule shown to be satisfied by all major quantum algorithms.
-In the present work, we should have demonstrated it, incidentally, in a surprisingly simple way.
-Of course, we would have consequently demonstrated the teleological character of quantum algorithms.

-As a matter of fact, we will provide two redundant demonstrations of this rule, which should not be despised given its destabilizing character.
-Let us outline them.

-One is an application of classical logic to what the quantum algorithms does: providing a quantum speedup with respect to what is classically possible.
+We will provide two redundant demonstrations of the advanced knowledge rule.
+Besides the fact that this redundancy is not to be despised due to the destabilizing character of the rule, together they provide two complementary perspectives of the role of retrocausality (more precisely, time-symmetric causality) in quantum computation.

-By the way, we will have to use a quantum description of the quantum algorithms that is not the customary one.
-The latter is limited to the unitary process of solving the problem, where the quantum speedup resides, and the final measurement of the solution.
-It is therefore incomplete; the canonically complete description of a quantum process consists of initial measurement, unitary evolution, and final measurement.
+Of course, to show that quantum algorithms are submitted to the advanced knowledge rule, we have to deal with their quantum description.
+First, for simplicity, we will always consider quantum algorithms for which the solution of the problem is an invertible function of the problem-setting and is determined with certainty.
+Second, we must observe that the current quantum description of quantum algorithms is trivially incomplete.
+It consists of the unitary computation of the solution, where the quantum speedup resides, and the final measurement of the latter.
+The canonically complete quantum description of a quantum process consists of an initial measurement, a unitary evolution, and a final measurement.

-We complete this customary quantum description by adding, to the description of the process of solving the problem, that of the upstream process of setting the problem.
-The result is: an initial measurement of the problem setting in a quantum superposition (or, indifferently, mixture) of all the possible problem-settings selects one of them at random; the unitary computation and measurement of the corresponding solution follow.
-Note that this quantum description only involves the measurements of two commuting observables (the problem-setting and the solution of the problem); therefore, it should be subject to classical logic.
+We should first amend this incompleteness.
+To the quantum description of the process of solving the problem, we should add that of the upstream process of setting the problem.
+An initial measurement of the problem-setting in a quantum superposition (or, indifferently, mixture) of all the possible problem-settings selects one of them at random \footnote{We provide an example of what we mean for \textit{problem-setting}.
+Bob, the problem setter, hides a ball in a chest of $N$ drawers; Alice, the problem-solver should locate it by opening drawers.
+The number of the drawer with the ball selected by Bob is the problem-setting.}.
+The unitary computation and final measurement of the corresponding solution follow.

-Having said this, the outline of the first demonstration can be very short.
-As we shall see in the next section, under the present more complete quantum description of the quantum algorithm, the classical logic description of the quantum speedup turns out to be indeed the advanced knowledge rule.

-Thus, in particular, this classical logic description of the quantum algorithm would tell more than its present quantum description; we should conclude that the latter is still incomplete.
-Indeed, it is simply completed by time-symmetrizing it.
-We shall see that the time-symmetrization of the more complete quantum description of the quantum algorithm generates the quantum superposition of the causal loops involved in the advanced knowledge rule.
+We call this \textit{the ordinary quantum description of the quantum algorithm}.
+It is \textit{ordinary} because it is still the customary \textit{causal} quantum description of mainstream quantum mechanics, with causality always going in the same time direction.
+Further below, we shall see that also this quantum description is incomplete, this time in a fundamental way.